yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/README.md

 Thank you for your interest in our work!
 I summarize some FAQs:
 1) Can you provide a dataset?
 The dataset will come out soon, please forgive me.
 This month I have a hectic schedule.
+If you want to use it now, it is recommended to use the links stated in our paper first.
 2) I ran into some problems in reading the paper or inplementing the codes.
 May I talk/discuss with you?
 It would be my pleasure to answer your questions.
 Please do not hesitate to email me or leave comments at any time and explain the problem concisely so I can assist.
 3) What is the environment to run the code?
 And version?